CoreyThuro/afterimage-composition/README.md

 A theorem is a sequence of elements, that is, a series of perceptions of the color of the square which have not yet given rise to an afterimage.

-A proof is a perception that the color of the square has come to be permeated by the color of the afterimage [1].
+A proof is a perception that the color of the square has come to be permeated by the color of the afterimage.